mjordan/introduction_to_relational_databases/README.md

 Putting together all of our tables, we get a database structure that can be represented like this:

 ![Books and editions](assets/BooksAuthorsEditions.jpg)

+Books, Authors, and Editions all have a unique ID (book_id, author_id, and edition_id respectively) that is used as their primary key, and Editions contains the foreign key book_id that links it to the Books table in a one-to-many relationship.
+The relation table BooksAuthors only has two columns, book_id and author_id, which are both foreign keys.

 Here are the tables, structured as illustrated above, with some data in them: